clovaai/assembled-cnn/README.md

 --anti_alias_filter_size=3
 ```

+For Assemble-ResNet 152, `preprocessing_type=imagenet_224_256a`(resize the shorter size of each image to 257 pixels while
+the aspect ratio is maintained.
+Next, we center crop the image to the 256x256 size) performed better.

-The expected final output is:
+The expected final output is`

 ```
 ...